Rekord-io/csharp-sdk/README.md

 * workspace (string, optional): Filters Rekords by their workspace ID.

 Returns:
-Task<PaginatedRekordResponse>: A task representing the asynchronous operation, which resolves to a PaginatedRekordResponse.
+A task representing the asynchronous operation, which resolves to a PaginatedRekordResponse.
 This response object includes a collection of Rekord items for the current page, along with pagination metadata like total items, page number, limit, and totalPages.

 ### RekordGETAsync Method
 Retrieves a single Rekord by its unique identifier.

 Parameters:
-id (string): The unique ID of the Rekord you want to retrieve.
+* id (string): The unique ID of the Rekord you want to retrieve.

 Returns:

-Task<Rekord>: A task representing the asynchronous operation, which resolves to the Rekord object matching the provided ID.
+A task representing the asynchronous operation, which resolves to the Rekord object matching the provided ID.

 ### MetaAsync Method
 Retrieves the metadata of a specific Rekord by its unique identifier.
 This method returns a full Rekord object, where the metadata properties are populated.

 Parameters:

-id (string): The unique ID of the Rekord whose metadata you want to retrieve.
+* id (string): The unique ID of the Rekord whose metadata you want to retrieve.

 Returns:

-Task<Rekord>: A task representing the asynchronous operation, which resolves to a Rekord object containing the metadata for the specified ID.
+A task representing the asynchronous operation, which resolves to a Rekord object containing the metadata for the specified ID.

 ## RekordPOSTAsync Method
 Creates a new Rekord by submitting its content and associated metadata to the Rekord API.

 Parameters:

-body (RekordRequest): An object containing the details for the new Rekord.
+* body (RekordRequest): An object containing the details for the new Rekord.

-Returns:
+Return:

-Task<Rekord>: The newly created Rekord object upon successful creation.
+The newly created Rekord object upon successful creation.

 RekordRequest Class
 Defines the structure of the request body used to create a new Rekord.
 Properties:

 * Payload (object): The actual content of the Rekord (can be any serializable object).